When New Zealand companies raise capital, they may choose to use a nominee company structure rather than manage the shares themselves.

 As a nominee company only counts as one investor, these extra requirements can be reduced by using a nominee structure.

 Using a nominee company can also reduce the administration requirements from investor voting and consents, while simplifying the company's share register and cap table.
 The nominee structure also provides a level of confidentiality as shares are held in the name of a nominee rather than that of the beneficial investor.

 A nominee company can save time and minimise the risk of lost opportunities arising from time delays.
 For example, sharebrokers often use a nominee company to help facilitate transactions while leaving their clients as the real owner of shares.

 A nominee does not guarantee the investment or provide investment advice.
 The nominee company only has the discretion to act on behalf of an investor where that investor has failed to validly respond to a request for direction in respect of their shares.

-Nominee company structures can be set-up by The Snowball Effect.
-The structures they use are consistent with best practice around the world for early-stage investing and online private equity investments including the Seedrs Nominee structure in the UK and the SeedInvest Special Purpose Vehicles in the USA.
+The nominee structures used are consistent with best practice around the world for early-stage investing and online private equity investments including the Seedrs Nominee structure in the UK and the SeedInvest Special Purpose Vehicles in the USA.

-Sign up for a free guided demo of Orchestra here.
+Get a free guided demo of Orchestra here

 DISCLAIMER: This article is for informational purposes only, and contains general information only.
 Orchestra is not, by means of this information, rendering accounting, business, financial, investment, legal, tax, or other professional advice or services.
 This publication is not a substitute for such professional advice or services nor should it be used as a basis for any decision or action that may affect your business or interests.
 Before making any decision or taking any action that may affect your business or interests, you should consult a qualified professional advisor.
 This information is not intended as a recommendation, offer or solicitation for the purchase or sale of any options or shares.